 One good reason to see your GP is that stress can cause other health problems, such as high blood pressure.
 Your GP may also be able to give you advice on self-help coping techniques, or they may recommend counselling.
-Yet according to a survey by the Mental Health Foundation, only six percent of people would consider visiting a GP or a medical professional for stress related issues (i).

 Self-help for stress

 Living in the 21st century means it’s impossible to eliminate stress from your life altogether.
 There are, however, many ways of tackling it more effectively and keeping it more manageable.
 Here are some you can try yourself:

 Eat and drink healthily

 It goes without saying that eating healthily means your body may cope with stress more effectively.
 A balanced diet will provide your body with the nutrients it needs to manage the effects of stress.
 Avoiding junk foods and foods high in sugar may also help, as will eating at regular meal times to avoid a drop in your blood sugar levels.
 Also try to drink less coffee, at least later in the day, since caffeine may increase your stress level hormones – which isn’t useful when it’s time for sleep.